autonlab/autonlab.github.io/collections/_staff/babb_aleeya.md

 image: "/assets/staff/babb_aleeya.gif"
 ---

 Hi there!
 My name is Aleeya Babb.
-(Yes, that's me in the gif... not driving though, just a backseat ride!)
+(Yes, that's me in the gif... not driving though, just a backseat ride of a lifetime!)

 I've been with the Auton Lab since May 2022 when I was lucky enough to spend the summer as a helicopter maintenance consultant for the Preventative Maintenance projects.
 I have almost 6 years of experience in the Navy where I worked as an aviation electrician on FA-18s, EA-18Gs, and MH-60Rs, with most of my experience and expertise being in the latter platform.